 Tragically, the bitter lessons learned on Peleliu were not communicated to the Marines who assaulted Iwo Jima's similarly designed underground defenses.
 The result was a vindication of the new Japanese attritional strategy; more than 24,000 American casualties in a 36-day battle in which nearly 21,000 Japanese soldiers were killed.

-Available for pre-order at these on-line booksellers:
+Available at these on-line booksellers: